How to claim a refund for non-refundable train or bus tickets

 Cancellations and delays

-If your train is cancelled or delayed and you wish to seek compensation, please refer to the following help document: Seeking compensation for a delay.
+If your train is cancelled or delayed and you wish to seek compensation, please refer to the following help document: How to claim compensation for a cancelled or delayed train or bus.